AdobeDocs/experience-manager-64.it-IT/help/sites-classic-ui-authoring/manage-assets-classic-s7.md

 >
 >If Dynamic Media Classic assets do not display properly, make sure that Dynamic media is [disabled](/help/assets/config-dynamic.md#disabling-dynamic-media) and then refresh the page.

-## Pubblicazione manuale su Dynamic Media Classic da risorse {#manually-publishing-to-scene-from-assets}
+## Pubblicazione manuale in Dynamic Media Classic da risorse {#manually-publishing-to-scene-from-assets}

-Potete pubblicare le risorse digitali su Dynamic Media Classic sia dalla console Risorse nell’interfaccia classica, sia direttamente dalla risorsa.
+Puoi pubblicare risorse digitali in Dynamic Media Classic dalla console Risorse nell’interfaccia classica o direttamente dalla risorsa.

 >[!NOTE]
 >
->AEM viene pubblicato in modo asincrono su Dynamic Media Classic.
+>AEM viene pubblicato in Dynamic Media Classic in modo asincrono.
 After you click **[!UICONTROL Publish]**, it may take several seconds for your asset to publish to Dynamic Media Classic.

 ### Pubblicazione dalla console Assets {#publishing-from-the-assets-console}